gufett0/verbeth-sdk/docs/replay-protection.md

 We intentionally avoid:

 - ❌ Signature overhead (ECDSA over ciphertext)
-- ❌ Additional cryptographic layers (AEAD, MACs)
+- ❌ Additional cryptographic layers (MACs)
 - ❌ On-chain nonce state (`mapping` of used nonces)

 These would increase gas or complexity **without improving real security** in an Ethereum-native context.